rosco-m68k/rosco_m68k/code/firmware/rosco_m68k_development/InterfaceReference.md

 exception were being processed.
 Context is stored on the stack and Supervisor mode is entered automatically.

-Currently, two TRAPs are used by the firmware:
+Currently, three TRAPs are used by the firmware:

+* TRAP 13 provides rosco_m68k's native block device IO routines (SD)
-* TRAP 14 provides rosco_m68k's native basic input/output routines
+* TRAP 14 provides rosco_m68k's native serial device IO routines (UART/Console)
 * TRAP 15 provides basic IO routines that are broadly Easy68k-compatible(*)

 All other TRAP vectors are unused at boot-time (and initialized to no-op